matalangilbert/york-c-marking-assistant/README.markdown

 You will need a Ruby Interpreter installed.
 Ruby installers are available for Windows, Linux and Mac.
 Follow the instructions here: http://www.ruby-lang.org/en/downloads/ to install Ruby.

 The gem has been developed and tested against _ruby 1.9.3p194_.
-It should work with earlier versions, but it's recommended you use the same version (at the time of writing it's the latest).
+It should work with earlier versions (>= 1.9.2), but it's recommended you use the same version (at the time of writing it's the latest).

 <h3>Ubuntu Distros</h3>
 You need to have the libgtk2.0-dev package installed - you can do this using: